 Different Areas to be served in Logistics and Supply Chain Industry

 The outcome of logistics and supply chain industry are omnipresent.
 Right from the food we eat to the clothes we wear and things that we buy; everything is available to us due to the multi-functional roles played by an enormous number of logisticians all over the world.
 Serving as the backbone of manufacturing organizations, this industry offers humongous scope and boundless opportunities to both fresh and experienced players.
 To quote a statistic, the Indian logistics industry is expected to swell to USD 307 billion by 2020.
-This will create terrific job opportunities for new entrants in the industry.
+This will create terrific job opportunities for new entrants in the industry, mba in logistics and supply chain management syllabus.

 In this blog, let us explore the different facets of the industry and areas to be served in it:-